Losing your crowning glory can be particularly difficult for women. But there are ways to cope.

 A proven treatment for female-pattern baldness is a hair lotion containing minoxidil.
 After using it, many women see improvements, including a slowing or stopping altogether of balding, as well as thicker hair.

-Always contact your GP or dermatologist for advice before starting or finishing any treatments or medication for alopecia.
+Always contact a GP or dermatologist for advice before starting or finishing any treatments or medicine for alopecia.

 Find out about hair loss treatments that work.

 It's also important to address the psychological impact of hair loss.
 If you've lost your hair, even temporarily, life will be easier if you can accept what's happened and learn to live with your altered appearance.

 Here are some useful self-help tips.

 Join a support group